What Is the Medicare Supplement Insurance Plan Free Look Period?

 If you want to try out Plan N but also think you might want to keep Plan A temporarily, you can take advantage of the “free look period.“

-What is the Medicare Supplement “free look“ period?
+What is the Medicare Supplement insurance plan “free look“ period?

-During the “free look period“ you can generally have both your old and new Medicare Supplement policies for a 30-day decision period.
+During the “free look period“ you can generally have both your old and new Medicare Supplement insurance plans for a 30-day decision period.
 You will pay the premiums for both plans for one month so the “free“ look is not free in terms of costs.
 It just gives you the opportunity to try out a new plan without canceling your old plan.
-Don’t cancel the first Medicare Supplement policy until you’re accepted into the new policy, and you’ve decided to keep this new policy (or the 30 days elapses.)
-On the application for the new Medicare Supplement policy, you will have to promise that you’ll cancel the first policy, as you can only have one Medicare Supplement policy outside of your free look window.
+Don’t cancel the first Medicare Supplement insurance plan until you’re accepted into the new policy, and you’ve decided to keep this new policy (or the 30 days elapses.)
+On the application for the new Medicare Supplement insurance plan you will have to promise that you’ll cancel the first policy, as you can only have one Medicare Supplement insurance plan outside of your free look window.

 Will my application for a second plan be accepted?

-There is no specific amount of time you have to wait after buying your first Medicare Supplement policy before you can switch to a different Medicare Supplement policy.
+There is no specific amount of time you have to wait after buying your first Medicare Supplement insurance plan before you can switch to a different Medicare Supplement insurance plan.
 However, if your new policy has a benefit that isn’t in your current policy, you may have to wait up 6 months before that benefit will be covered.

 Plan N pays 100% of the Part B coinsurance, with some exceptions.
 You may have to pay a copayment of up to $20 for some doctor office visits a copayment of up to $50 for emergency room visits that don’t result in inpatient admission.